How to Find the Best Project Planning Software?

 If you’re a relatively small project team or work in an agency, the answer is simple – a comprehensive agency project management tool is all you need to manage your work, time, budget and clients.

 But if you’re part of a larger company, it’s best to make sure that the project tool fits into the overall workflow and complies with other software.
-If you’d like to have your customer profiles linked with projects, you have to synchronize data with the CRM tool used by your sales team.
+If you’d like to have your customer profiles linked with projects, you have to synchronize data with CRM software used by your sales team.
 See the next section for more information on software integrations.

 Sometimes, using comprehensive project planning software allows you to stop using other tools.
 As a result, you have less different tools to switch between and have a centralized overview of your project performance.
 Sounds like a nice benefit, right?